fajarkarim/rest-api/README.md

 ## Description

-Simple API with login, register, and forgot password.
+Simple API with login, register, and CRUD features.
 Using JWT, mangoose as ODM, and mongodb as database

 ## API user